-India is a land of spirituality and religions; having 29 states and 7 union territories, each unique in their own way; a country where over 33 million deities are worshipped by different cultures; and a land that has given birth to great social reformers, saints and many multi-talented people.
+India is a land of spirituality and religions; having 29 states and 7 union territories, each unique in their own way; a country where over 33 million deities are worshiped by different cultures; and a land that has given birth to great social reformers, saints and many multi-talented people.

 I am always fascinated by the rich culture and history of our great nation, and in particular by the works, lives and sacrifices of the social reformers and saints born in different eras.
 Kabir Ji, Raja Ram Mohan Roy, Guru Nanak Ji – the list of these inspirational icons is endless.
 However, a friend of mine brought my attention to Saint Dr Gurmeet Ram Rahim Singh Insan, who is followed by a lot of people around the world, and whose followers claim to have received true spiritual salvation through his teachings.

 When I noticed some interesting facts about Dera and Baba Ram Rahim, despite my reluctance, I gave in to my journalist instincts and thought of doing some research on Baba Ram Rahim, who is currently behind the bars.
 So I visited the place where the Ashram is located in Sirsa, Haryana and was awestruck to see the enormous architecture and cleanliness.
 This place gave me an unusual peaceful feeling.
 While talking to the followers about Baba Ram Rahim, I got to know that his birth was, in fact, prophesied many years before He was born.
-So here I am listing more such interesting facts about Baba Ram Rahim, his life and his works:
+So here I am listing more such interesting facts about Baba Ram Rahim, his life and his works.

 The Birth: Baba Ram Rahim was born on 15th August 1967 in village Sri Gurusar Modia, Sri Ganganagar, Rajasthan, India.
 He was born to Sardar Magghar Singh Ji, a landlord and also head of his village, and Mata Naseeb Kaur Ji, a woman of immense faith in Almighty; after 18 years of marriage.

-The prophecy: The well renowned Saint Trivenidas Ji had prophesied that Sardar Magghar Singh Ji’s family would be blessed with a son with celestial qualities, but would leave the family after 23 years to fulfil his purpose.
+The prophecy: The well renowned Saint Trivenidas Ji had prophesied that Sardar Magghar Singh Ji’s family would be blessed with a son with celestial qualities, but would leave the family after 23 years to fulfill his purpose.

 The coronation: On 23rd September 1990, Baba Ram Rahim was chosen as the third spiritual leader of Dera Sacha Sauda, Sirsa by Shah Satnam Ji, the then head of Dera Sacha Sauda in a grand public ceremony.